baicai-1145/OnnxOCR/Readme.md

 ## ⚡ TensorRT Acceleration

 OnnxOCR now ships with native TensorRT support.
-The current deployment targets the PP-OCRv5 Server model and delivers significant throughput gains (internal tests reached ~80× speedup).
+The current deployment targets the PP-OCRv5 Server model and delivers significant throughput gains.

+Recommendation
+- Prefer dynamic-shape TensorRT for production.
+In our measurements on common setups:
+  - RTX 4090: ~85× vs ONNX GPU.
+  - ONNX CPU on Ryzen 5 9600X: ~15×.
+  - Results vary with data, drivers and TensorRT version; use FP32 for accuracy parity.

 1. **Install TensorRT runtime**
    - Ensure your GPU driver / CUDA runtime matches the TensorRT build (e.g. CUDA 12.9 + TensorRT 10.13).